driabwb/CSCI3155Paper/csci3155PaperFinalDraft.md

         return counter1()
 ~~~~

 The added functionality was also important to the full implementation of closures in Python.
 A closures is section of code that has and associated data environment.
 This data environment is typically a table of references to the free variables (nonlocal) available to the related code [10].
 Closures allow for higher-order functions and are required for currying, making them extremely important to functional-style programmers.
 Although Python has technically supported closures since version 2.2, the addition of the 'nonlocal' keyword makes them explicit.
 [8] For many, this explicit implementation of closures was the primary motivation in pushing for the development of this PEP.
-For imperative style programmers, the added functionality was erroneous as closures are not commonly used.
+For imperative style programmers, the added functionality was extraneous as closures are not commonly used.